Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Introduction

 \begin{itemize} \item [(P3)] $\m{D}^\ddagger$ is invertible and $\| (\m{D}^\ddagger)^{-1}\|_\infty \le 2$. \item [(P4)] The rows of the matrix $[\m{W}^{1/2} \m{D}^\ddagger]^{-1}$ have Euclidean norm bounded by $\sqrt{2}$. \end{itemize}

 In Proposition~\ref{deriv_exact} at the end of the paper, an explicit formula is given for the inverse of $\m{D}^\ddagger$.
 However, it is not clear from the formula that $\| (\m{D}^\ddagger)^{-1}\|_\infty$ is bounded by 2.
-Numerically, we find that the norms in (P3) and (P4) achieve their maximum in the first row of the matrix, and in the Appendix, we observe that for $N$ up to 300, these norms increase monotonically towards the given bounds.
-Again, a proof of (P3) and (P4) for general $N$ is missing.
-Properties (P1)--(P4) differ from the assumptions (A1)--(A2) in the sense that (A1)--(A2) only hold for certain control problems; in contrast, (P1) has been established for general $N$, while (P2), (P3), and (P4) hold for all choices of $N$ that we have checked.
-The properties (P1)--(P4) are stated as four separate properties since they are used in different ways in the analysis, however, (P2) implies (P1) and (P4) implies (P3) by the Schwarz inequality, as pointed out in the introduction of \cite{HagerMohapatraRao16b}.
+It is shown in Appendix~1, in inequality (\ref{Euclidean}), that (P2) implies (P1).
+By the same inequality, (P4) implies (P3).
+Unlike (P1) where the norm $\| \m{D}_{1:N}^{-1}\|_\infty$ is 2 as shown in Lemma~\ref{P1P2}, it is observed numerically that the norm $\| (\m{D}^\ddagger)^{-1}\|_\infty$ is strictly less than 2, and it approaches 2 in the limit as $N$ tends to infinity.
+In the Appendix, we observe that for $N$ up to 300, these norms increase monotonically towards the given bounds.
+Again, the proof of (P4) for general $N$ is currently open.
+Properties (P1)--(P4) differ from the assumptions (A1)--(A2) in the sense that (A1)--(A2) only hold for certain control problems; while (P1)--(P4) seem to hold in general.

 In the analysis of the Gauss scheme \cite{HagerHouRao16c}, properties (P3) and (P4) follow immediately from (P1) and (P2) since the analogue of $\m{D}^\ddagger$ in \cite{HagerHouRao16c} is related to $\m{D}_{1:N}$ through an exchange operation.
 However, due to the asymmetry of the Radau collocation points and the lower degree of the polynomials in the discrete adjoint system (\ref{dcostate})--(\ref{dcontrolmin}), a corresponding relationship between $\m{D}^\ddagger$ and $\m{D}_{1:N}$ in the Radau scheme does not seem to hold.
 Nonetheless, the bounds in (P3) and (P4) are observed to be the same as the bounds in (P1) and (P2).